 “If you have a high bounce rate, 50% or more and a high click through rate, 3% or more, your landing pages aren’t attracting your clientele,” explains Natalie Turner.
 “There’s a disconnect between your ad and the landing page: people aren’t seeing the correlation and are leaving without taking action.
 Watch this consistently and make changes, even small changes, to increase your conversion numbers and get them more in line with converting people into interested parties.”

-Click here to learn more about Pay Per Click in our Marketing Bootcamp 2.0 course which is on sale this week for just £49.
+Click here to learn more about Pay Per Click in our best selling Marketing Bootcamp 2.0 course.